stefanrueger/urboot/docs/background.md

   - The bootloader sets the TX line of the UART or the designated TX pin of the software serial communication to output after every reset.
 If the bootloader is compiled to blink an LED, to output a square wave for debugging or to communicate via SPI with external memory for dual programming, there will be other lines that are set to output shortly after each reset.
 Not all projects can deal gracefully with these short flares of output activity on some of the pins.
-If you use a bootloader for production settings it is best to carefully consider the hardware implications on the circuit.
+If you use a bootloader for production settings it is best practice to carefully consider the hardware implications on the circuit.

   - As with all bootloaders they work best when the host has a way to reset the board, which is typically done via DTR/RTS lines of the host's serial port.
 Avrdude -c [arduino|urclock] does this automatically.
 The board needs to have hardware to facilitate the DTR/RTS connection for reset.
 Most boards do.
 If not, sometimes running a small dedicated reset program on the host just before running avrdude helps.
 This reset program somehow needs to pull the board's reset line low for a short time; on a Raspberry Pi external GPIO pins can be used for that.
 If that is not possible either, then setting the watchdog timeout to a long time (see the WDTO option below) may be helpful, so one can manually reset the board before calling avrdude.
-The default for the timeout is 500 ms, but only with the urclock programmer can small timeouts down to 256 ms be reliably utilised.
+The default for the timeout is 1 s when using `make`, but the urclock programmer can utilise timeouts down to 256 ms. When compiling directly using the `urboot-gcc` wrapper the default timeout is 512 ms.

 ## Assumptions, limitations, caveats, tips and tricks for *this* bootloader

-  - The uploading program is assumed to be avrdude with either the arduino or urclock
+  - The uploading program is assumed to be AVRDUDE with the urclock programmer: use `avrdude -c urclock`
-    programmer: call avrdude -c [arduino|urclock] for this.
-I have not tested other uploaders.
-    The tightest bootloader code (see URPROTOCOL=1 option below) requires avrdude's urclock programmer as this forgoes some get/put parameter calls that arduino issues unnecessarily and uses its own leaner protocol.

   - A bootloader with dual-boot support needs to know which port pin is assigned to the chip select of the SPI flash memory, which pin drives a blinking LED (if wanted), where the tx/rx